fivestars/gittools/commands/git-hooks/README.md

-    Description
+git-hooks - A tool for managing and invoking custom git hook scripts.

+Description:
     git-hooks is a tool to facilitate git hook management, specifically being able to store your hooks within the repository itself and simply reference them from a multiplexer hook installed in the .git/hooks directory.

     The expected usage is to write an arbitrary number of individual hook scripts for a single standard git hook and store them in the .githooks directory.
 When git invokes the multiplexer script in .git/hooks, it will call your custom scripts sequentially, or in parallel if you configure it to do so.

     This way you can break your monolithic hooks into individual files, giving you greater flexibility regarding which pieces to run and when.

-    Usage
+Usage:
+        git hooks  # equivalent to list
-            git hooks [list [<git hook>...]]
+    or: git hooks list [<git hook>...]
-        or: git hooks install [--local] [--global] [--core]
+    or: git hooks install [--local] [--global] [--core] [-t|--template] [-s|--setup]
     or: git hooks uninstall [--local] [--global] [--core]
     or: git hooks setup [-e]
     or: git hooks add <path>...
     or: git hooks rm <custom script name>...
     or: git hooks enable <git hook>... <custom script name>...
     or: git hooks disable <git hook>... <custom script name>...
     or: git hooks run <git hook>|<custom script name>
     or: git hooks parallel <git hook> [<num>]
     or: git hooks show-input <git hook> [true|false]
+    or: git hooks config
     or: git hooks help

 Files:
-        .githooks
+    .githooks/
         This is where git-hooks will look for default hook scripts.
 Place your hook scripts in here rather than .git/hooks.
-Your hook scripts should follow the naming convention:
+Your hook scripts should be executable and follow the naming convention:

             <standard git hook name>-<custom suffix>

+        Examples: .githooks/pre-commit-style.sh
+                  .githooks/pre-commit-unittest.py

     .git/config
         git-hooks config settings will be stored in your repository's config file.
 In the case of a bare repository, the config file is located at ./config.

 Common Arguments:
     <path>...
         The command accepts a list of path strings.

     <git hook>...
         The command accepts a list of git hook names.
-These names should only be the names of the standard git hooks:
+These names should only include the names of the standard git hooks:

             applypatch-msg
             commit-msg
             post-checkout
             post-commit
             post-merge
             post-receive
             post-update
             pre-applypatch
             pre-commit
             prepare-commit-msg
             pre-rebase
             pre-receive
             update

     <custom script name>...
         The command accepts a list of hook script names.
 These names may indicate scripts in the repo's .githooks directory, or external scripts installed via 'git-hooks add'.
 Standard git hook names are not considered valid items in this list.

 Operations:

     list
         Lists the currently available custom scripts for each standard git hook.
 If any are disabled, it is noted in the output.

     install
         Installs 'git-hooks' into any of three locations.
             --local: The repository's aliases (default)
             --global: Your global aliases
             --core: Copies this file into this machine's git core directory.
                     Any 'hooks' aliases will no longer be effective.
+            -t|--template: Installs the multiplexer scripts into
+                           ~/.gittemplate/hooks.
+This will cause any newly
+                           cloned or created repositories to automatically
+                           populate their .git/hooks directories.
+            -s|--setup: Run the setup command once installation is complete.

     uninstall
         Undoes the effects of 'install'.

     setup
         Installs the multiplexer hooks into the .git/hooks directory.
 These scripts are the core of the git-hooks functionality.
 They are responsible for running any configured custom scripts according to your specifications (sequential vs parallel, disabled, etc.).
 This operation alse creates the .githooks directory and moves any existing hooks into it.
 Any scripts moved in this process will receive the "-moved" suffix.

         If "-e" is specified an active example script will be created in the new .githooks directory.

     add
         Adds new scripts to be run when their associated git hooks are invoked.
         <path>... should be a list of paths to external custom scripts.
 Any
         paths indicating scripts residing in the .githooks directory will be ignored.

     rm
         Removes previously added scripts from being run during git hook invocation.

     enable
         Enables a script to be run during git hook invocation.
 Scripts are enabled by default.

     disable
         Prevents a script from being run during git hook invocation.

     run
         Runs a git hook or an individual custom script. stdin and any extra arguments will be forwarded to the designated target.

     parallel
         Modify the hooks.<git hook>.parallel config setting. <num> should be the desired number of jobs to spawn when running the hook scripts.
 If
         <num> is not provided, it will display the current setting.
 If <num>
         is 0, it will be interpreted as the number of CPUs as seen by cpuid.
 If
         <num> is "-", the current setting will be cleared and the hook will
         not be run in parallel mode.

         When running in parallel, each script's output is buffered until it finishes.
 When complete, the output will be written to stdout.

     show-input
         Modify the hooks.<git hook>.showinput config setting.
 If no value is provided, it will display the current setting.
 If this setting is true, the received arguments and stdin will be displayed during git hook invocation.

+    config
+        Simply lists all hooks-related git config settings.

     help
         Displays this help message.

 Writing custom git hook scripts:

-        Once "git-hooks setup" has been called for your repository, creating and installing your own hooks is a simple matter of placing them in the newly- created .githooks directory.
+    Once git-hooks setup has been called for your repository, creating and installing your own hooks is a simple matter of placing them in the newly- created .githooks directory.
 Your hooks must follow a particular naming
     convention:

         <standard git hook name>-<custom suffix>

     When a git hook is invoked it will look for your hooks scripts with the corresponding prefix and call them according to your config.
 By default your scripts will be run sequentially in alphabetical order as they appear in the .githooks directory.

-        You may also add external scripts using the "git-hooks add" command.
+    You may also add external scripts using the git-hooks add command.
 These scripts need to follow the same naming convention as above, but cannot reside in the .githooks directory.
 These scripts will run after the ones found in .githooks and will be run sequentially in the order they appear in the .git/config file.

     Setting the parallel option (see above) will cause all scripts to be run concurrently without regard to their conventional order.

     Preventing parallel execution:

-            If your script cannot be run in parallel with another of the same git hook family, you may enforce this by calling the exported function "prevent-parallel" from within your script.
+        If your script cannot be run in parallel with another of the same git hook family, you may enforce this by calling the exported function prevent-parallel from within your script.

         Example:

         #! /bin/bash
         prevent-parallel   # Will exit the hook with a non-zero exit code
                            # unless it is being run sequentially.